Zakariae-zemat/agency-scope/README.md

 ## Deployment

-This project is deployed on Vercel as per the assessment requirements.
+This project is deployed on Vercel with full CI/CD integration.

 ### Deployment Configuration